 For input burnout or A/D converter failure, the control output is set to the setpoint of the Preset Output Value operating parameter (PO).
-Note 2: The FAIL output is on during normal operation and turns off in case of failure.
+Note 2: The FAIL output is on during normal operation and turns off case failure.

 2.8 Description of Multiple Setpoints and PID